valeriupredoi/COVID-19_LINEAR/Mathematical_Model.md

 ## Time evolution of rates

-Growth rates `b` and `m` do not stay constant over longer (>10-12 days) periods of time, it is noticed they are gradually decreasing with time.
+Growth rates `b` and `m` do not stay constant over longer (>10-12 days) periods of time, it is noticed they are gradually decreasing with time (observed decrease by 50% every 10 days).
 Therefore, the linear fits are not performed on all data points from the start of the epidemic, but are, in fact, performed on subsets of data points to maximize the quality of fit.
 This generates a set of rates `b` and `m` over time.

 We perform two types of fits: one for all available data and another for the last 5 days.
 If the fit for the last 5 days is better than the overall data fit (compare coefficient of determination